tomopdam/waste-log-api/README.md

 - Some models include automatic datetime fields, created_at and updated_at
 - Combinatory usage of team id and user role allow fluid permission checks for employees and managers

-## Further development notes / tech debt

-1. Scale by splitting into separate microservices: 1) write waste log, and 2) management/analytics
-2. Scale by replicating postgres databases into WRITE -> READ + READ + READ (and so on)
-3. All database operations should be separated from route logic
-4. Refactor permissions implementation
-5. Finish applying recommendations from `poetry run flake8 .`
-6. Improved docstring coverage, comments, and so forth

 ## Linting

 1. Install poetry and add it to the system-wide environment variables.